| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 shops, should be used with garden equipment; it was also important to

+unplug any electrical equipment before attempting a repair.
 Eleanor Laing MP was at the TBVH to receive a petition containing

 more than 13,000 signatures of Epping Forest District residents objecting